Edmund Lalrindika: Inter Kashi

-On 2 September 2023, Bengaluru confirmed that Lalrindika would join newly formed club Inter Kashi on an 12-month loan until the end of the 2023–24 season.
+On 2 September 2023, Bengaluru confirmed that Lalrindika would join newly formed club Inter Kashi on a 12-month loan until the end of the 2023–24 season.
 On 28 October 2023, Inter Kashi played their first ever official match against Gokulam Kerala in the I-League.
 Lalrindika scored the club's first goal, in a 2–2 draw.

 On 26 March 2024, Lalrindika terminated his contract with Bengaluru and signed permanently with Inter Kashi, on a two-year deal.
 He made 22 league appearances for the club on loan, scoring 4 goals and delivered 8 assists.

 East Bengal

 On 14 May 2025, Indian Super League outfit East Bengal roped in Lalrindika for an undisclosed transfer fee from Inter Kashi.

+On 17 May 2026, Lalrindika scored in the 85th minute of the title-deciding Kolkata Derby in Indian Super League thereby taking off his shirt with the match resulting in 1-1.
+He eventually got sent off after a second yellow card in the 90+8th minute.

 International career

 Lalrindika represented the India under-20 side.

-He made his first debut for Senior National Team also on 6th June 2024 in a Match against Kuwait.
-Where His aggressive approach game caught attention by many viewers.
+He made his first debut for the senior national team also on 6 June 2024 in a match against Kuwait, where his aggressive approach game caught attention by many viewers.